Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Technique Overview

 \section{Technique Overview}

 Our data structure design starts with the greedy search approach \cite{nwf78}.
-The proposed algorithm here already has a small error.
+The proposed algorithm in \cite{nwf78} is an approximate algorithm.
 Specifically, under the representation of $f(S)$ in Eq. \eqref{eqn:decompose_f_3}, \cite{nwf78} uses an algorithm which starts from empty set $S_0=\emptyset$, and in each time step $t$, it constructs $S_t$ by adding increase $S_{t-1}$ with a singleton set that maximizes the marginal gain of $f$.
-Formally, \cite{nwf78} chooses $i = \arg\max_{i \in \overline{S}_{t-1} }\{u_i^\top h(S_{t-1})u_i\}$ and makes $S_t = S_{t-1}+\{i\}$.
+Formally, \cite{nwf78} chooses $ i = \arg\max_{i \in \overline{S}_{t-1} }\{u_i^\top h(S_{t-1})u_i\} $ and makes $S_t = S_{t-1}+\{i\}$.
 It is proved that this algorithm can achieve at least a constant times ($\approx 0.63$) approximation of the optimal algorithm.
 Many following works solving submodular function maximization with other types of constraints and solving online submodular function maximization use similar greedy updating rules.
 Hence our acceleration method could be applied to many algorithms developed later too.